rougier/nano-emacs/README.md

 If you like the result, you can merge the content of [nano.el](nano.el) into your emacs configuration file.
 To do so, you'll need to modify the `load-path` to include the nano emacs repository and then call for the different modules.
+The only mandatory module is the theme that defines 6 faces that are used in other modules.